tinacms/tina.io/content/docs/errors/esbuild-error.md

 Some common issues are

-- Importing code that requires a custom compile logic (webpack loader,esbuild loader, bable plugin, etc)
+- Importing code that requires a custom compile logic (webpack loader, esbuild loader, babel plugin, etc)
 - Importing and running code that needs to be run on the frontend (uses `window`, the dom, etc)

 If you run into one of the above issues you can try only importing the code that you need.